Browning Auto-5: History

 Depiction of Auto-5 in 1909 catalog.

 The Browning Auto-5 was the first mass-produced semi-automatic shotgun.
 Designed by John Browning in 1898 and patented in 1900, it was produced continually for almost 100 years by several makers with production ending in 1998.
 It features a distinctive high rear end, earning it the nickname "Humpback".
 The top of the action goes straight back on a level with the barrel before cutting down sharply towards the buttstock.
 This distinctive feature makes it easy to identify A-5s from a distance.
 A-5s were produced in a variety of gauges, with 12 and 20 predominating; 16 gauge (not produced between 1976 and 1987) models were also available.
 The shotgun saw military service worldwide from World War I through the Vietnam War.
 The weapon was used heavily by members of the Special Air Service in the Malayan Emergency, who found the semi-automatic shotgun perfect for close quarter jungle fighting.
 British troops utilized the unaltered Browning Auto-5 Sporter with a 28 inch barrel, supplemented by Remington 870-R slide action shotguns with 20 inch barrels.
 The British found that the number of semiautomatic shotguns in a patrol were directly proportional to the number of kills made when encountering a guerilla group.

+Some Auto 5’s were used by Marine Raiders during the famed Makin Atoll raid in August of 1942.